mccrabney/Reascripts/README.md

 mccrabney scripts - MIDI editing from the main screen, inspired by grid-editing in JJOS 128XL, a third party OS for the MPC1000/2500 sequencers.

-the goal is to spend less time in the MIDI editor. use these scripts to edit MIDI from the main screen, referencing MIDI hardware to dictate which notes are deleted by means of monitoring the "last note hit."
+the goal of these scripts is to spend less time in the MIDI editor.
-    for example, delete the last note hit from a set of RE selections, or delete notes higher/lower and equal to the last hit note - or the note under the mouse cursor, or insert last-received CC messages at edit cursor position, etc

-multiple notes in multiple items can be enclosed in REs and copied/pasted directly from the main screen.
-REs can also be used to select MIDI notes (must enclose notes' NoteOns) for deeper editing in the MIDI editor.
+start with "mccrabney_MIDI edit - show notes, under mouse and last-received" this will give a readout of notes under the mouse cursor in Arrange, including the last MIDI note currently received by your controller.

 the select/copy scripts will operate most predictably using these MIDI editor settings:

 -- One MIDI editor per track/project
 -- Open all MIDI in the track/project
 -- media item selection is linked to visibility OFF
 -- selection is linked to editability OFF
 -- Make secondary items editable by default